-This page gives information on Council Tax that will be useful to both tenants and landlords.
+This page provides information on council tax that will be useful to both tenants and landlords.
 More information is also available for landlords on the related page Council Tax Information for Landlords.

-Usually, yes – if it’s their only or main home (their 'sole or main residence').
-But if the property is a House in Multiple Occupation (HIMO), the owner will usually be responsible for paying - see below for more about that.
+If the property is a House in Multiple Occupation (HIMO), the owner will usually be responsible for paying.

-What type of property is classed as a ‘House in Multiple Occupation’ (HIMO)?
+Properties that are classed as a ‘House in Multiple Occupation’ (HIMO)

-As a general guide, we would usually class the following as a HIMO:
+As a general guide, we would usually class the following residences as a HIMO:

-- an ordinary house turned into bedsits that each have a kitchen area, but there is only one bathroom that everyone shares; or
+- an ordinary house turned into bedsits, each having a kitchen area, but there is only one bathroom that everyone shares

-• a rented property where the tenants rent a room each; or
+- a rented property where the tenants rent a room each

-(Please note: these are examples only - there may be other types of property which meet the definition of a HIMO that are not mentioned here.
-See the document 'Houses in Multiple Occupation' for more information.)
+These are examples only and there may be other types of property which meet the definition of a HIMO.